Latest News

 The U.S. Comex exchange has approved warehouses that have copper inventories exceeding 400,000 short tonnes for the first.
 A favorable price arbitrage is continuing to attract metal into the United States.

-Comex copper stocks As of November 21, data from the exchange showed that short tons were 402,876 (365,483 tons) compared to 399,458 in January 2003.
-This is a record-breaking increase after this year's more than tripled.
+Comex copper stocks As of November 21, data from the exchange showed that there were 402,876 short tonnes (365,483 tons metric) - a record breaking number.
+The previous record was 399,458 in January 2003, after quadrupling.

 Inventory levels soared in March, as traders raced to send metal to the United States in advance of President Donald Trump's proposed import tariffs.
 The 50% tariffs on imported copper were eventually lifted for refined copper.